feildawproton/learning_synthetic_sigprop/README.md

 # learning_synthetic_sigprop
-Generating synthetic signal propegation data and learning it
+Generating synthetic signal propegation data

 A pretty darn fast implementation of some of the ITM signal propagation equations.
 I will use this for transfer learning.